VictorCannestro/drafttable/tutorials/1_Quick_Start.md

 *Note: Special thanks to the TableSaw project.
 Their documentation provided the inspiration for this document.
-Our goal here is to showcase the DraftTable library and provide a basis of comparison for users interested in adopting Java dataframe capabilities.*
+Our goal here is to showcase the DraftTable library and provide a basis of comparison for users interested in adopting Java here is to showcase the DraftTable library and provide a basis of comparison for users interested in adopting Java dataframe capabilities.*

 ## Introduction